spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-shipment-customer-account-management-feature.md

 {% info_block infoBox "Attribute description" %}

 * `deliveryContainerClassName`: class name of the container delivery form and address selector.
-* `embed.jsAddressClass ~ '__wrapper-billingSameAsShipping'`: container class name for the **Billing same as shipping** checkbox.
+* `billingSameAsShippingContainerClassName`: container class name for the **Billing same as shipping** checkbox.
+* `validatorTriggerClassName`: trigger class name for the `validate-next-checkout-step` molecule.
+* `shippingValidationContainerClassName`: container class name for the shipping validation.
+* `deliverySelectClassName`: class name of the address selector.

 {% endinfo_block %}

-2. (Optional) For a multi-shipment, follow these steps:
+2. (Optional) For a multi-shipment, adjust the `CheckoutPage` module by following these steps:
-    1. Add the `ShipmentTypeAddressFormWidget` widget, as described in step 1 (for the single shipment).
-    2. To the `address` view of the `CheckoutPage` module, add the `multiple-shipment-toggler` molecule:
+    1. To the `address` view, add the `multiple-shipment-toggler` molecule:

          ```twig
          {% raw %}{% include molecule('multiple-shipment-toggler', 'CheckoutPage') with {